FarmData2/FD2-School-Materials/07-FD1/07-FD1-Tutorials.md

 1. Notice that the "Users" select is initially empty.
 2. Click the "Fetch Users" button and notice that "Users" select is populated.
 3. Open the "Users" select and see that it now contains two names.
+4. Select one of the users.
+5. Notice that the header "Posts by ..." appears.
-4. Click the "Clear Users" button and notice that the "Users" select goes back to being empty.
+6. Click the "Clear Users" button and notice that the "Users" select goes back to being empty and the "Posts by..." header disappears.
-5. Click the "Fetch Users" button again to repopulate the "Users" select.
+7. Click the "Fetch Users" button again to repopulate the "Users" select.

 #### Studying the Implementation